 By ROGER ALFORD, The Christian Index

-“In recent years, I have become more and more convinced that the men most needed in leadership throughout our convention are the men who are the least ambitious to obtain that leadership,” Fountain said.
-“Josh Saefkow is that man.”
+“In recent years, I have become more and more convinced that the men most needed in leadership throughout our convention are the men who are the least ambitious to obtain that leadership,” Fountain told the Index when he initially announced his intent to nominate Saefkow.

-Saefkow, 38, said he will be “humbled and honored” to accept the nomination.
+Saefkow, 38, said he will be a champion for unity.

-Saefkow holds a bachelor’s and master’s degree from Liberty University and a doctorate from Gateway Seminary of the Southern Baptist Convention.
+Saefkow, who became a believer as a 12-year-old, holds a bachelor’s degree and two master’s degrees from Liberty University as well as a doctorate from Gateway Seminary of the Southern Baptist Convention.

 Saefkow’s church gives 10 percent of all receipts, not just undesignated receipts, through the Cooperative Program.
 Last year, that amounted to nearly $188,000.